-Among other things, he talks about how Dreams has changed its organization so that all employees are included in product development.
-Also, they work in cross-functional teams to work faster.
+Among other things, Rasmus Savander talks about how Dreams has changed its organization so that all employees are included in product development.
+Also, they have cross-functional teams to work faster.
 We discuss how we view growth and that many people believe there are shortcuts to achieving growth.
 You have to listen to this!

 01:06 Joni introduces Rasmus Savander, and he tells how Dreams makes money with the revenue share model.

 03:43 We learn more about Dream’s business model.
 Rasmus describes the business model as a “unit economic game” and that it is a simple formula for calculating what revenue share Dreams receive.

 06:18 Rasmus gives us insights about Dreams North Star Metric like what parameters are included and measured.

 07:54 Rasmus describes the growth model as having a bucket where water leaks out, where growth closes the holes.
 He gives several examples of what the holes in the bucket can be.

 09:08 The Growth model in practice is to visualize this bucket.
 To find the leakage in the bucket and how to clog the holes.
 Rasmus talks about different tactics for how to follow up and present this for his organization.

 12:50 We find out which growth model Dreams have used to attract more users and which target group is their channel audience fit.

 14:58 Dream solves a problem for their users, Rasmus describes his favorite “Aha-moment” in the use of the app.